jupyterhealth/software-documentation/explanation/architecture.md

 **Key Features**:

-- FHIR R5 compliance for Observation, Patient, Condition resources
+- FHIR compliance for Observation and Patient resources
 - Multi-tenant organization structure
 - Consent-as-authorization (no consent = no access)
 - Study-level data scoping